claire-west/svstudio-manual/docs/faq.md

 - No cross-lingual support
 - Reduced vocal range
 - Lower quality output (more noise/artifacts)
+    - Lite voice databases are restricted to the "Prefer Speed" render mode in the Voice panel

 Lite voice databases are subject to the following terms: